Influencer mom fighting for life after suffering aneurysm one week before due date

-An influencer from Orange County is in a medically induced coma and fighting for her life after suffering an aneurysm while she was nine months pregnant.
+(KTLA) — An influencer from Orange County, California, is in a medically induced coma and fighting for her life after suffering an aneurysm while she was nine months pregnant.

 Jackie Miller James, a popular digital creator with nearly 50,000 Instagram followers, was just one week away from her due date when she suffered an aneurysm rupture that led to severe brain bleeding and injury.